Klemet/ForestRoadNetworkPluginForQGIS/README.md

 ![Result](Test_data/images/RoadTypeDetermination_Result.png)

-## Author
+## ✒️ Author

 [Clément Hardy - PhD Student at the Université du Québec à Montréal](http://www.cef-cfr.ca/index.php?n=Membres.ClementHardy)

 Mail : clem.hardy@outlook.fr

-The work that allowed the creation of this module was fonded by the [Ministry of Forests, Fauna and Parcs of Québec](https://mffp.gouv.qc.ca/)

-## Acknowledgments
+## 💚 Acknowledgments

 The basis for the code have been shamelessly taken from the work available on this repository : https://github.com/Gooong/LeastCostPath

 A big thanks to their team for creating such a clean code that allowed me to gain a lot of time.

-Another big thanks to the [Ministry of Forests, Fauna and Parcs of Québec](https://mffp.gouv.qc.ca/) for allowing me to work on this interesting subject.